dresdner353/energyutils/solar_monitor/SOLAR_MONITOR.md

 ### Small Screen Format (laptop/tablet)
 The small screen format will be used on smaller screens such as laptops and tablets.
 This layout removes the column charts due to limited space and places the donut chart on the left and metric values on the right.

-These metrics will cycle every 10 seconds from one set to the other.
+These metrics will cycle every N seconds from one set to the other.

 ![Small Screen Live](screenshots/small_live.png)